-Advance of funds for the Commissioners may be \$55.00 per day to cover the following expenses while at the event.
+Advance of funds for the Commissioners may be requested at the current per dieum rates\$55.00 per day to cover the following expenses while at the event.

 - a.
 Meals

 - b.
 Travel (bus, gas, parking, etc.)

 - c.
 Gratuities (hotel, porter, restaurant, etc.)

 - d.
 Miscellaneous (telephone, etc.).